Gillian Armstrong facts for kids

 Early life

 After graduating from art school in 1968, Armstrong was set on pursuing a career in film.
-She began making short films of 2–10 minutes, and started work as assistant editor in a commercial film house, which lasted a year.
+She began making short films of 2–10 minutes, and started work as an assistant editor in a commercial film house, which lasted a year.

 Career